 8. Eases Discomfort

 Aches and stiffness can wreak havoc and negatively impact your quality of life.
-Many people use oil of oregano topically and say that it feels like it goes deep inside their skin to relieve sore joints and muscle discomfort.
-Simply add a few drops of organic oregano oil to a carrier oil, like organic olive oil and apply topically to the affected area for relief.
+While studies on topical application of oregano oil are limited, research has shown it has analgesic or pain-relieving properties.[10, 11] I use oil of oregano topically and feel like it goes deep inside my skin to relieve sore joints and muscle discomfort.
+Simply add a drop of organic oregano oil to a carrier oil, like organic olive oil and apply topically to the affected area for relief.
 If you suffer from sore muscles, sports injuries, and backaches, this is one benefit you'll appreciate.

 Oregano oil isn't a cure for the cold, but it can help you feel better.
-The essential oil can help promote easy breathing, calm a cough, and soothe a sore throat.
-Many people claim that when they start to feel under the weather, they place 3-6 drops into an empty capsule and take 2 to 3 times daily before meals.
+It may reduce the discomfort of your symptoms.
+The essential oil can help promote easy breathing, calm a cough, and soothe a sore throat, especially when used in combination with other essential oils like eucalyptus, rosemary, and mint.
+When I start to feel under the weather, I place 3 to 6 drops into an empty capsule and take 2 to 3 times daily before meals.
 A 5 to 10-day regimen can work wonders.